elementor/elementor-developers-docs/src/hooks/frontend-content.md

 ## Check Whether or Not to Display the Content

-Membership addons can use this filter hook to check whether or not the user can see the page content.
+Membership addons can use this filter hook to check whether or not the user can see the page content:

 ```php
 /**